 Recipients of a full-time graduate assistantship may not hold appointments totaling more than 20 hours per week and may not hold other WSU remunerative employment without the written approval of the department chairperson and dean of the Graduate School.

-A graduate teaching assistantship may qualify the recipient for up to a 100 percent waiver of tuition.
+A graduate teaching assistantship may qualify the recipient for a full or partial waiver of in-state tuition for up to 12 credit hours of coursework numbered 500 and above.
 Graduate students must provide service from the 20th day of the semester through the remainder of the semester to be eligible for the nonresident to resident tuition waiver.
 Only courses numbered 500 and above are eligible for full or partial waiver of tuition for graduate teaching assistants.
 Potential applicants for graduate teaching assistantships who are non-native speakers of English must first attain a score of 23 or above on the speaking portion of the Internet Based TOEFL (IBT), or a score of 50 or above on the SPEAK, or a score of 7.0 or higher on the speaking portion of the IELTS exam.
 All students who are offered a graduate teaching assistantship, whether native or non-native speakers of English, must have their spoken English evaluated by a departmental assessment committee.
 The committee is appointed by the department chair or director, and is composed of at least three members: two faculty members and one student.
-The committee judges the graduate assistant’s spoken English according to the Spoken English Screening Form (SESF) scale of 1-4.
+The committee judges the graduate assistant’s spoken English according to the Spoken English Screening Form (SESF) scale of 1–4.
 A rating of 1 or 2 indicates competency in spoken English and is required for appointing the candidate.
 For non-native speakers of English, this is required in addition to the TOEFL/IELTS/SPEAK mentioned previously.

 The department chairperson or graduate coordinator should be contacted for further information.
 The actual dollar amount of an assistantship varies according to the length of the appointment, the number of hours worked per week and the funding base within each department.
 At Wichita State University, assistantships for 20 hours of work per week for a nine-month period range from $5,800 to $24,000.
 This average is provided for information purposes.
 Assistantship appointments are made on a semester basis.